 Tax Controversy and Litigation

-- Attorneys in Holland & Knight's Tax Controversy and Litigation Practice have more than a half-century of experience representing businesses and individuals in tax disputes at the federal, state and local levels.
+- Attorneys in Holland & Knight's Tax Controversy and Litigation Practice have a long history of representing businesses and individuals in tax disputes at the federal, state and local levels.

 - Our attorneys have served in significant leadership and field-level positions in the private sector and government, including the U.S. Department of the Treasury, IRS and U.S. Department of Justice.